Protopithecus: Research history

-The story of Protopithecus was reopened in 1992 when two nearly complete skeletons of gigantic platyrrhines were discovered in Toca da Boa Vista caves in the adjacent state of Bahia, also dating to the Late Pleistocene.
-The fossils were much more complete than those found by Lund and included several important elements like the skull, mandible, and teeth.
-These too were identified as Brachyteles and similar to B. (Protopithecus) brasiliensis in a brief announcement of the discovery by paleontologist Castor Cartelle in 1993.
-One of the two skeletons was from a subadult individual of a new genus and species, Caipora bambuiorum, identified in 1996 as a giant spider monkey.
-The other skeleton was identified as a specimen of Protopithecus brasiliensis, which was made valid once again as a genus based on size and long bone morphology.
-It was made into a hypodigm of the species in 1995, but only on the basis of size and long bone morphology.
+The history of Protopithecus was upended in 1992 when two nearly complete skeletons of large platyrrhines were discovered in the Toca da Boa Vista caves in the adjacent state of Bahia, Brazil also dating to the Late Pleistocene.
+The fossils included the skull, mandible, and teeth.
+These too were identified as Brachyteles and similar to B. (Protopithecus) brasiliensis in a brief announcement of the discovery by paleontologist Cástor Cartelle in 1993.
+One of the two skeletons was later described as a subadult individual belonging to a new genus and species, Caipora bambuiorum, identified in 1996 as a giant spider monkey of the subfamily Atelinae.
+The other skeleton was identified as a specimen of Protopithecus brasiliensis, and the genus Protopithecus was restored as valid.
+The skeleton was made into a hypodigm of the species in 1995, but only on the basis of size and long bone morphology.
 The Toca da Boa Vista skeleton was used as the basis for future studies of the species’ paleobiology, anatomy, and more instead of the holotype due to its more complete nature.
-However, a 2013 study of the Toca da Boa Vista found that it had distinct humeral and femoral morphology from the holotype and was from its own genus and species, named Cartelles coimbrafilhoi.
+However, a 2013 study of the Toca da Boa Vista found that it had distinct humeral and femoral morphology from the holotype and belonged to a different genus and species, named Cartelles coimbrafilhoi.
+Cartelles was even larger and more robust than Protopithecus or Caipora, and unlike them, it was more related to howler monkeys than spider monkeys.
 This led to most of the material assigned to Protopithecus to be moved to Cartelles except for the holotype.
 Since then, Protopithecus has received little attention.

-Description and paleobiology

-At an estimated weight of 22.6 kg, it was among the largest New World monkey known to exist.
-With slightly longer arms than legs, Protopithecus resembled spider monkeys, but its limb bones were nearly twice as thick.
-Its head was more similar to a howler monkey's, which has a lower jaw that juts forward to accommodate an apple-size vocal sac.
-As such, Protopithecus may have been able to howl just like them.

-Although its large size has led to the suggestion that it may have been partially or primarily terrestrial, Halenar (2011) found no adaptations to terrestrial locomotion in the skeleton of Protopithecus, which has a morphology characteristic of arboreal monkeys, although given its estimated weight, it is unlikely to have been a suspensory feeder like Ateles and Brachyteles.
-It may have been an arboreal quadruped which made occasional use of the ground, comparable to a great ape or the larger subfossil lemurs.

-Although closely related, howler and spider monkeys split from their common ancestor long before Protopithecus evolved.
-This means that the distinctive features of these modern monkeys have evolved more than once.